 It's come to my attention that people don't review what they read on this site nearly enough, and I've learned that some writers get very anxious over this issue.
 Therefore, I try to get myself to review what I read - although I'll admit, sometimes it's difficult to think of what to say, especially after reading a story/chapter for the first time.
 I do post a review once I've finally decided, of course; it's that little "even one step can make a difference" formula that never seems to fail! :)

-I like to experiment with different genres, e.g. drama, romance, and comedy.
-The films I've written my little ideas about so far include "The Great Mouse Detective", "Tangled", "Kung Fu Panda", "Rango", "Bambi", "The Hunchback of Notre Dame", "Monsters Inc./Monsters University", and "The Lorax (2012)".
-I have a lot of other films I really enjoy, and hope to one day get around to writing things about, but there are just too many to list here.
+I like to experiment with different genres, but the ones I gravitate towards the most are drama, angst, romance, and comedy.
+The films I've written my little ideas about so far include "The Great Mouse Detective", "Tangled", "Kung Fu Panda", "Rango", "Bambi", "The Hunchback of Notre Dame", "Monsters Inc./Monsters University", "The Lorax (2012)", and "Trolls (2016)".
+2015 marked the first year that I delved into participation in the fandom of a television show; the lucky numero uno being "Steven Universe".
+I have a lot of other films/programs I really enjoy, and hope to one day get around to writing things about, but there are just too many to list here.